knobs-dials/phplatex/README.md

 ## Arguables
+- Uses latex's `\nonstopmode`, meaning it willbest-guess-fix errors it can, rather than complain and stop.
+You can get away with some bad TeX
 - On low resolutions, the (default) Computer Modern fonts don't render as nicely as, say, pslatex fonts (Times, Helvatica, Courier), due to thickness and antialiasing.
 Change fontset to taste.
 - Image generation can take a second per image.
 You may hit your configured PHP max_execution_time limit a few times before a page with a lot of TeX images is all built and cached.
-- Uses \nonstopmode, meaning latex will try to best-guess-fix errors it can, rather than complain.
-You can get away with some bad TeX
 - I'm no particular fan of PHP, but this does make it pretty portable.